fbpx

 You can optionally check the Record MIDI Input box and all incoming MIDI data will be stored to a standard MIDI file (.smf) where each track represents a physical MIDI input device on your system.
 The current tempo is also tracked and recorded so you get a tempo map as well.

-As the recorder stores raw input, another benefit is the ability to give tracks to potential substitute band members so they can easily hear what the original musician did.
+Another benefit: you can give tracks to potential substitute band members.
+By hearing the waw input, they can easily hear what the original musician did.
 This of course will make it easier for musicians to get up to speed quickly.

 .